 How to Propose a Tutorial?

-First of all, thank you considering giving a tutorial in PyCon Taiwan 2019.
+First of all, thank you for considering giving a tutorial in PyCon Taiwan 2020.

-Both differences requires many times of practice and experience.
+Both differences require many times of practice and experience.
 Therefore, a tutorial speaker usually satisfies at least one of the following prerequisites:

 - A previous tutorial speaker in any programming conferences or communities